What is Pradaxa?

 To make sure Pradaxa is safe for you, tell your doctor if you have:

 Take Pradaxa exactly as prescribed by your doctor.
-Follow all directions on your prescription label.
-Do not take this medicine in larger or smaller amounts or for longer than recommended.
+Follow all directions on your prescription label and read all medication guides or instruction sheets.

 Take this medicine with a full glass of water.
 You may take Pradaxa with or without food.